Monday 4 - Wednesday 6 June

 For more information on These Rooms, visit www.theserooms.ie

-Co-commissioned by 14-18 NOW: WW1 Centenary Art Commissions, supported by the National Lottery through the Heritage Lottery Fund and Arts Council England, and by the Department for Digital, Culture, Media and Sport
+Co-commissioned by LIFT.
+Shoreditch Town Hall and 14-18 NOW: WW1 Centenary Art Commissions, supported by the National Lottery through the Heritage Lottery Fund and Arts Council England, and by the Department for Digital, Culture, Media and Sport

 Supported by Culture Ireland as part of GB18: Promoting Irish Arts in Britain.